 If you take early withdrawals from your 401(k), you’re likely aware you must pay taxes and penalties at the federal level.
 Most states don’t impose an early withdrawal penalty, but that’s not the case in California.
-If you’re a California resident, expect your state to exact its own taxes and penalties.
+If you’re a California resident, expect your state to exact its own California state tax for 401k early withdrawal.

 If you’re under the age of 59 1/2, you are subject to federal taxes and penalties on 401(k) withdrawals.
 The IRS hits you with a 10 percent early distribution tax, although certain exceptions apply.
 These exceptions include: